alikureishy/ROBO-pick-and-place/writeup.md

 - Position of the gripper: px, py, pz
 - Orientation of the gripper: roll, pitch, yaw

+The roll, pitch, and yaw values are returned in 'quaternions', so we need to use the transformations.py module from the TF package.
+The 'euler_from_quaternions()' method outputs the roll, pitch, and yaw values as radians.

 A key piece of this analysis is the location of the wirst center (WC).
-Once we have that, we can proceed with the position and orientation analysis.

-So, here is how we get the location of the wrist center (WC).

-### Position

-The position analysis is only concerned with the first three joints -- in order to position the WC (Wrist Center) of the spherical wrist.
-First, however, we must get the position of the WC, wrt to the position of the gripper.

-![Inverse kinematic position calculation diagram][trigonometric_diagram]

-Next, with the knowledge of the position of the WC, we can proceed to the IK analysis for the first 3 joint angles - θ1, θ2, θ3.
-The calculation is illustrated in this diagram.

-### Orientation

 The orientation analysis requires us to determine the rotation matrix of joints 4, 5 and 6 (the spherical wrist) using the (roll, pitch, yaw) inputs as Tait-Bryan angles, and then calculate the requisite Euler angle equations wrt that rotation matrix.
 To get to that, some explanations and calculations are due...